Skip to main content

 Academic

 It moves the diagnostic process toward a more holistic appreciation of metabolic disease as a continuum affecting multiple organ systems.
 The staging system is predicated on the understanding that metabolic dysfunction begins long before overt disease manifests, starting with subtle abnormalities in cellular signaling and energy handling.
-This perspective is essential for developing proactive therapeutic strategies that aim to arrest or reverse disease progression by targeting the underlying mechanisms, such as and chronic inflammation.
+This perspective is essential for developing proactive therapeutic strategies that aim to arrest or reverse disease progression by targeting the underlying mechanisms, such as insulin resistance and chronic inflammation.

 A Staging System for Systemic Metabolic Disorders